MANUAL OF THE

 The minutes of the various meetings held by the Governing Council of

-FTII Society is for the purpose of day to day supervision/advise for
+the FTII Society is for the purpose of day to day supervision/advise

-smooth functioning of the Institute.
-However the Annual Report of FTII
+for smooth functioning of the Institute.
+However the Annual Report

-is tabled in Parliament and is available to the Public after its
+of FTII is tabled in Parliament and is available to the Public after

 4.8 Monthly remuneration received by each of its officers and